 CALL FOR ARTISTS DEVELOPMENT (Phase 2)

 The first step for phase two will be to form Artist Selection Committees for each public art project identified in the Arts Commission Work Plan.
-The Arts Commission Chair will create these Ad Hoc Committees, which will be comprised of the following members:
+The Arts Commission Chair will approve the Artist Selection Committee (Committee), which will be comprised of the following members:

 - Arts Commissioner